storlak/PythonMiniProjects/003 - D5L Dictionary/README.md

 - Using PyMultiDictionary as database.
 - Requirements: Tkinter, Messagebox, Pymultidictionary.
 - Use help menu (F1) to contact further info.

+## How to Install

+Various ways of installing the D5L:

+- Fork the repository to your Github and run main.py
+- Download the .exe file for windows.
+- Install via flathub (soon!) for Linux.
+- Download .deb file for Linux.
+- Download main.py, constants,py, gui_utils.py, menu_utils.py and run main.py
+    - main.py for English.
+    - main_fr.py for French. (not functional yet)
+    - main_ru.py for Russian. (not functional yet)
+    - main_ch.pt for Chinese. (not functional yet)
+    - main_tr.py for Turkish. (not functional yet)

 Installing necessary modules: